Ramadan Offensive (2003): Red Cross headquarters, Iraqi police stations, and al-Rashid Hotel

-Baghdad bombings
+Baghdad suicide bombings at the Red Cross compound

-At the start of the offensive on October 27, 2003 insurgents staged a coordinated suicide attack targeting the Red Cross compound, and four Iraqi police stations in Baghdad.
-The bombings all occurred within about 45 minutes of each other.
+At the start of the offensive on October 27, 2003, insurgents staged a coordinated suicide attack targeting the Red Cross compound, and four Iraqi police stations in Baghdad.
+The bombings occurred within about 45 minutes of each other.
 Four suicide bombers died but the fifth, a Syrian, who attempted to blow up the fourth police station failed after the man's car apparently failed to explode.
 He was shot and wounded by the Iraqi police and arrested.
-The attacks killed 35 people, as well as injuring 244.
-Among the dead were also 2 U.S. soldiers.
+The attacks killed 35 people and injured 244.
+Among the dead were two U.S. soldiers.

-Italian military police headquarters destroyed
+Italian MSU headquarters suicide bombing

-On November 12, 2003 a suicide bomber in a tanker truck attacked the Italian military police headquarters in Nasiriyah destroying it and killing 28 people, including 17 Italian soldiers and 2 Italian civilians.
+On November 12, 2003, a suicide bomber in a tanker truck attacked the Italian military police headquarters in Nasiriyah destroying it and killing 28 people, including 17 Italian soldiers and 2 Italian civilians.

 The attack was the worst incident involving Italian soldiers since Operation Restore Hope in Somalia and the highest loss of Italian soldiers since World War II.
-The attack thus shocked Italy and plunged it into a three-day mourning period.
+The attack shocked Italy and plunged it into a three-day mourning period.
 The soldiers were given a state funeral.

-Helicopter downings
+Shootdowns of American helicopters

 During this time, a number of U.S. military helicopters were shot down resulting in a large number of casualties inflicted on the U.S. forces.
 Three UH-60 Black Hawks and one CH-47D Chinook were downed, killing 39 soldiers and wounding 31.
 Two of the helicopters were downed using Strela missile launchers that most likely ended up in the hands of the insurgents via the black market.

 A day before the start of the offensive, on 25 October 2003 another UH-60 Black Hawk was shot down, wounding 5 soldiers.

 Aftermath

-Many people compared the Ramadan Offensive with the Tet Offensive of 1968 in the Vietnam war.
-Some also said that the similarities to Tet were chilling.
+Many people compared the Ramadan Offensive with the Tet Offensive of 1968 in the Vietnam War.
 In 1968, the attacks came at the onset of the Vietnamese New Year, a holiday that American command believed would herald a temporary quieting of the violence.
 In Iraq, these attacks came at the beginning of the Muslim holy month of Ramadan.

 The American command in Baghdad believed the holiday would bring a slacking of the attacks that had been plaguing American forces.
 This assumption ran so strong that the Baghdad curfew was partially lifted by American forces.
-The most pointed similarity was clear: These attacks were meant to cause a political reaction.
+The most pointed similarity was clear in that these attacks were meant to cause a political reaction.